AckerlyXu/heima/articles/app-service-web/app-service-continuous-deployment.md

     ```
 5. In the page of you GitHub Repo, click **Settings**, choose **Webhooks & services**, and then click **Add webhook**
 6. In **Payload URL**, enter `https://$<YOUR_WEB_APP>:<SOME_BIG_RANDOM_TOKEN>@<YOUR_WEB_APP>.scm.chinacloudsites.cn/deploy`, leave everything else as what it was, and click **Add webhook** to save the new webhook.
-5. To verify the app is successfully deployed, click the **URL** at the top of the app's blade in the Azure portal preview.
+5. To verify the app is successfully deployed, click the **URL** at the top of the app's blade in the Azure Portal.
 6. To verify that continuous deployment is occurring from the repository of your choice, push a change to the repository.
 Your app should update to reflect the changes shortly after the push to the repository completes.
 You can verify that it has pulled in the update in the **Deployment options** blade of your app.

 ## <a name="VSsolution"></a>Continuous deployment of a Visual Studio solution